 In addition to town halls, MoCs regularly attend public events for other purposes — parades, infrastructure groundbreakings, etc. Like town halls, these are opportunities to get face time with the MoCs and make sure they’re hearing about your concerns, while simultaneously changing the news story that gets written.

-Similar to Town Halls, but with some tweaks.
+Similar to town halls, but with some tweaks.
 To take advantage of this opportunity, you can follow most of the guidelines above for town halls (filming, etc.).
-However, because these events are not designed for constituent input, you will need to think creatively about how to make sure your presence and message comes through loud and clear.
+However, because these events are not designed for constituent input, you will need to think creatively about how to make sure your presence and message come through loud and clear.

 Tactics for these events may be similar to more traditional protests, where you’re trying to shift attention from the scheduled event to your own message.